Eurydice (Ruhl play): Productions

 The play had its world premiere at Madison Repertory Theatre, Madison, Wisconsin, in September 2003.
 The play next was produced at Berkeley Repertory Theatre, California, in October to November 14, 2004.
 Directed by Les Waters, Associate Artistic Director, the cast featured Maria Dizzia as Eurydice and Daniel Talbott as Orpheus.
-It next was presented at Yale Repertory Theatre, New Haven, Connecticut, in September 2006 to October 14, directed by Les Waters, with Maria Dizzia (Eurydice) and Joseph Parks (Orpheus).
+It next was presented at Yale Repertory Theatre, New Haven, Connecticut, in September 2006 to October 14, again directed by Les Waters, with Maria Dizzia (Eurydice) and Joseph Parks (Orpheus).

 The play opened Off-Broadway at Second Stage Theater, running from June 18 to August 26, 2007.
-Directed by Les Waters, the cast featured Maria Dizzia as Eurydice, Joseph Parks as Orpheus, and Charles Shaw Robinson as Eurydice's Father.
+Directed once more by Les Waters, the cast featured Maria Dizzia as Eurydice, Joseph Parks as Orpheus, and Charles Shaw Robinson as Eurydice's Father.
 The play received several award nominations, including the 2008 Drama League Award, Distinguished Production of a Play, and the 2008 Drama Desk Award, Outstanding Set Design of a Play, (Scott Bradley).
 Charles Isherwood, reviewing for The New York Times, called it a "weird and wonderful new play."
+Eighteen years later, a second Off-Broadway production was staged at the Signature Theatre's Romulus Linney Courtyard Theatre, running from May 13 to June 27, 2025.
+This revived production was again directed by Les Waters and featured Maya Hawke as Eurydice, Brian d'Arcy James as Eurydice's Father, and Caleb Eberhardt as Orpheus.

 The play has been produced by hundreds of high schools and universities.

 US productions

-It has been staged at: Alliance Theatre in Atlanta, March–April 2008; the Wilma Theater (Philadelphia), May 2008 (with original live music by Toby Twining); ACT Theatre in Seattle, September–October 2008; in October/November 2008 at the Milwaukee Repertory Theater; at the Round House Theatre in Bethesda, Maryland in 2009; in Theatre Ink's 2010–2011 season; by the Custom Made Theatre Co. in San Francisco in 2013; at the Douglas Morrisson Theatre, Hayward, California, in May/June 2013; at American Players Theatre (Spring Green, Wisconsin) under the direction of Tyne Rafaeli in June to October 2016; at elite summer camp Stagedoor Manor, Loch Sheldrake, New York, in July 2019; at the Durham Studio Theater, University of California at Berkeley, March 16–19, 2023.; at the Lang Performing Arts Center, by The Swarthmore College Department of Theater, Swarthmore College, March 31-April 2, 2023; at the Nelda K. Balch Playhouse, Kalamazoo College, February 27-March 2, 2025; at Bainbridge Performing Arts on Bainbridge Island, Washington, March 7–23, 2025 with an original score by Andrew Joslyn.

-Future productions include a staging at the Nebraska Repertory Theatre between October 2-12, 2025.
+It has been staged at: Alliance Theatre in Atlanta, March–April 2008; the Wilma Theater (Philadelphia), May 2008 (with original live music by Toby Twining); ACT Theatre in Seattle, September–October 2008; in October/November 2008 at the Milwaukee Repertory Theater; at the Round House Theatre in Bethesda, Maryland in 2009; in Theatre Ink's 2010–2011 season; by the Custom Made Theatre Co. in San Francisco in 2013; at the Douglas Morrisson Theatre, Hayward, California, in May/June 2013; at American Players Theatre (Spring Green, Wisconsin) under the direction of Tyne Rafaeli in June to October 2016; at elite summer camp Stagedoor Manor, Loch Sheldrake, New York, in July 2019; at the Durham Studio Theater, University of California at Berkeley, March 16–19, 2023.; at the Lang Performing Arts Center, by The Swarthmore College Department of Theater, Swarthmore College, March 31-April 2, 2023; at the Nelda K. Balch Playhouse, Kalamazoo College, February 27-March 2, 2025; at Bainbridge Performing Arts on Bainbridge Island, Washington, March 7–23, 2025 with an original score by Andrew Joslyn; staging at the Nebraska Repertory Theatre between October 2-12, 2025.; at A Public Fit Theatre Company, Las Vegas, Nevada, February 6-March 2, 2026; at Western Illinois University, Macomb, Illinois, April 2-5, 2026.